 - Expensive initial consultation & per-session cost

-- Online services only available in seven states
+- Only available in eight states

 Cost